 During the academic year in which a candidate completing a degree program with certification is scheduled to student teach, she/he must complete the Opening School Experience in the placement where the student teaching is to be completed.
-Opening School Experiences, student teaching placements, and all other field experiences will be authorized by the Clinical Director in consultation with program faculty and Partner School Network liaisons.
+Opening School Experiences, student teaching placements, and all other field experiences will be authorized by the Director of Field and Clinical Experiences in consultation with program faculty and Partner School Network liaisons.